 Backing up your files on a Mac is particularly simple: the Time Machine backup software will open when you plug in the drive.
 Just select ‘Use As Backup Disk’ and the rest happens automatically….

 Online backup For most people, making regular backup copies to a large hard drive is quite sufficient.
 If you want extra safety you may like to consider storing your files securely online.
 This has the benefits that your files are continuously backed-up, they are stored at a secure location and away from your premises in case of local disaster (fire, flood etc.).
-The service I use is Carbonite which is one of the few online services that allows you to store as much data as you wish for a flat fee.
+The service I use is Acronis which has been a reliable friend for several years and gives you great options for backing up to your external drive as well.

 Making a system image